Crab, brown or edible

 The brown crab is commonly found in the North Atlantic Ocean, North Sea, less so in the Mediterranean.
 It is the heaviest British crab and easily identified by a characteristic pie-crust edge to the carapace or shell.
 They are found in waters down to 100 m.
 Brown crabs are highly fecund.
 Mating activity peaks in the summer when the female has moulted with spawning occurring in the late autumn or winter.
 Egg carrying females are largely inactive over the winter brooding period before the eggs hatch in the spring and summer.
 Between 250,00 to 3,000,000 eggs are held by the female for 8 months until they hatch into planktonic larvae.
 After around five weeks in the plankton, the crab larvae settle on the seabed.
 Juvenile crabs settle in the intertidal zone and remain in these habitats for 3 years, until they reach 6-7 cm carapace width, at which time they migrate to subtidal habitats.
 The crab is encased in a hard, rigid shell, which, like other crustaceans, has to be shed at intervals to permit growth.
 Moulting takes place at frequent intervals during the first years of a crab’s life, but only every two years after it is grown and this is mirrored by a slowing of growth rate.
 Growth is dependent on the frequency of moulting as well as the increase in size on each moulting occasion and it typically takes about four or five years for a juvenile crab to grow to commercial size.
 They can grow up to about 25 cm carapace width, with the larger specimens inhabiting deeper water.
 Growth rate varies between areas, and animals will typically reach a minimum landing size of 140mm carapace width at 4 to 6 years old.
 Environmental variables e.g. sea temperature related to geographical area and fishing pressure affect the size of maturity with animals in more northerly latitudes growing and maturing more slowly.
 Minimum landing sizes vary around the British coast from 150mm in the Western Channel to 115 mm in Norfolk for example.
 Edible crabs can live for up to 100 years but average age is around 25 to 30 years, and sexual maturity is reached after approximately 10 years, but can be as early as 3 to 4 years.
 Female brown crabs in Scottish waters typically mature between 130 and 150 mm CW.
 In Orkney research has shown that sexual maturity can be reached at 115 to 120 mm.
 The sex of a brown crab can be determined by the shape of the abdomen; the males being narrow and the females being broad and rounded for carrying eggs.
 Stock boundaries for edible crab remain poorly understood and both sexes move quite widely at times; females in particular have been shown to travel large distances in relation to spawning activity.

 In April 2010 Welsh Government assumed full responsibility for inshore fisheries management in Wales.
 Prior to this the inshore fisheries were regulated by two separate Sea Fisheries Committees (SFC) established under the Sea Fisheries Regulation Act 1966, each with their own geographically relevant set of byelaws.
 Crustacean fisheries are the mainstay of the Welsh fishing industry.
 A review of all fisheries legislation in Wales commenced in January 2012 with the remit to review all items to ensure they are fit for purpose.
-Given the importance of the crustacean fishery, this was one of the first fisheries to be considered, and a review of their management provisions is currently taking place.
+Given the importance of the crustacean fishery, this was one of the first fisheries to be considered.

 Fisheries in Wales are managed by various sectors of the Welsh Fishermen’s Association, who decide upon Sea Fisheries Legislation, or ‘by-laws’, which are then implemented by the Welsh Assembly Government.
 In Wales, unlike the rest of the UK, fisheries regulations are able to extend out to the 12 mile limit which allows for any management measures adopted to be more effective.